 Verdict: Having been established for over 10 years, Agisoft’s offering is sophisticated, with a range of features, especially those in the Professional edition, likely to benefit the entire spectrum of industries.
 The one software, one computer limitation may put off some, though, while support leaves something to be desired, especially when compared to Pix4D.

 For us, Pix4D is the premier 3D mapping software available on the market today.

 Pix4Dmapper Pro payment plans are flexible; you can rent the software on a monthly or yearly basis, or you can purchase it for a one-off fee, with a year’s support included.
 Pix4Dmapper Pro is by far the most expensive of the software reviewed in this article, but this means it’s also the most advanced.

-While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho mosaic editors enabling you to have better perspective on aerial shots.
+While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho-mosaic editors enabling you to have a better perspective on aerial shots.

 Pix4Dmapper Pro includes the ability to capture 3D textured models, digital surface models and NDVI maps to a greater degree of accuracy than any other mapping software currently available on the market, while the program’s fully automatic workflow can save you time and effort when it comes to exporting and acting on the data recorded.

 We feel that the Pix4Dmapper Pro is streets ahead of its competitors when it comes to ease of use, being more intuitive for the less technically-minded.
 With excellent customer support based in Switzerland – the company run workshops, offer direct support and also have a ‘Knowledge Base’ if you’re willing to train yourself – you’re less likely to encounter any teething problems should you use Pix4D for your surveying needs.